-We may, from time to time, be subject to claims and legal proceedings brought against us in the normal course of business.
+We may, from time to time, be subject to claims and legal proceedings brought against us or initiate such in the normal course of business.
 Such matters are subject to many uncertainties.
 Management believes that the ultimate resolution of such contingencies will not have a material adverse effect on our consolidated financial position.